sciactive/pnotify/README.md

   * Notification types: notice, info, success, and error.
   * Stacks allow notices to position together or independently.
   * Control stack direction and push to top or bottom.
+  * Modal notices.
+  * Confirm dialogs, alert buttons, and prompts.
   * RTL language support.
 * Feature rich API.
   * Desktop notifications based on the Web Notifications standard.
-  * Confirm dialogs, alert buttons, and prompts.
   * Dynamically update existing notices.
   * Put forms and other HTML in notices.
     * By default, escapes text to prevent XSS attack.
   * Callbacks for lifespan events.
   * Notice history for reshowing old notices.
+* Universally compatible.
+  * Works with any frontend library.
+  * No dependencies for most features.

 # Licensing and Additional Info